A degeneration approach to Skoda's Division Theorem: Introduction

-This paper employs deformation methods to prove an $L^2$ division theorem.
-The proof is inspired by a similar technique by Berndtsson and Lempert to give a new proof of the sharp $L^2$ extension theorem \cite{BerndtssonLempert2016}.
-In the process, we discover a tool that further simplifies the proof of Berndtsson and Lempert.
+This paper employs degeneration methods to prove an $L^2$ division theorem.
+The proof is inspired by a similar technique by B.~Berndtsson and L.~Lempert to give a new proof of a sharp $L^2$ extension theorem \cite{BerndtssonLempert2016}.
+In the process, we discover a tool that slightly simplifies and extends the proof of $L^2$ extension by Berndtsson and Lempert.

-In the following, $H^0(X,V)$ will always denote the space of holomorphic sections of the holomorphic vector bundle $V \rightarrow X$.
+In the following $H^0(X,V)$ always denotes the space of holomorphic sections of the holomorphic vector bundle $V \rightarrow X$.